 Fastnet Race – 5 x Days – Meet Saturday – Start Saturday 9th August – 608 Nm

 (Finish Cherbourg in France)

 For the Rolex Fastnet Race, the fleet starts off from the renowned Royal Yacht Squadron in Cowes, races out the Solent, along the South Coast of England, before crossing the often tempestuous Celtic Sea to round the Fastnet Rock off the South Western tip of Ireland.

-The fleet then returns on a reciprocal course to the finish off Plymouth.
+The fleet then returns on to the finish at Port Chenteryne in Cherbourg France.
 The race should take 5 to 6 days.
 This 607-mile race is a test of strategy and skill with challenging tidal currents and changeable weather.
 Intense and highly competitive, it is the ultimate offshore race combining tactics, decision making, strong teamwork and little sleep.

 Want To Embrace the Fastnet Challenge?